Puneet-goel/keeper-app/README.md

 5. Clear all notes

 # Features
-1. Random Color for your notes
+1. Add custom background
 2. Responsive User Interface
+3. Random Color for your notes